 Location – Rio de Janeiro, Brazil

-The Project – Projeto Vidançar began in 2009 as an initiative to offer underprivileged children living in the Complexo do Alemão favela in Rio de Janeiro, the opportunity to express themselves through the art of ballet.
+The Project – Projeto Vidançar began in 2009 as an initiative to offer underprivileged children living in the notoriously violent Complexo do Alemão favela in Rio de Janeiro, the opportunity to express themselves through ballet.
 To enrol, the children needed to be registered in school, achieve good grades and have an up- to-date vaccination portfolio.
-It was a great success and since then, the project has grown to support a large number of students and their families.

-The project, which originally started with just 12 girls in 2009, now teaches around 200 children, both boys and girls, and has adapted to offer hip hop, football and most recently passinho, a uniquely Brazilian street dance.
-The children take part in ballet and hip hop performances at various events in Rio de Janeiro which gives them the chance to perform and soak up public applause and stimulates their personal and professional growth.
+The project which started with just 12 girls in 2009, now teaches around 200 boys and girls, and has adapted to offer hip hop, football, passinho (a uniquely Brazilian street dance) and most recently, chess.
+The children take part in ballet and hip hop performances at public events in Rio de Janeiro, giving them the chance to perform and gain confidence.

-The students’ and teachers’ dedication has lead to several pupils being accepted into Rio’s Teatro Municipal Ballet School, considered the Royal Ballet of Brazil, and recently two of their students passed the competitive audition for the Bolshoi Ballet School in Joinville.
-It’s the only Bolshoi school outside of Russia, and takes students from across Latin America.
+The dedication of the teachers and students has lead to several pupils being accepted into Rio’s Teatro Municipal Ballet School, considered the Royal Ballet of Brazil, and the Bolshoi Ballet School in Joinville, which is the only Bolshoi school outside of Russia.

-The Vidançar Dance School also provides the children with the opportunity to participate in activities which would otherwise not be possible due to their economic situation.
-These include trips to cultural attractions and Children’s Day and Christmas parties where they receive toys, clothes and hygiene kits.
+Projeto Vidançar also provides the children with the opportunity to participate in activities which would otherwise not be possible due to their economic situation.
+These include trips to cultural attractions and parties to celebrate Children’s Day and Christmas, when they receive toys, clothes and hygiene kits.

-Our Support – Over a number of years, the LATA Foundation has supported Vidançar in a variety of ways: funding ballet and football clothes and equipment (footballs, mirrors, etc) and Christmas gifts and contributing towards teachers’ salaries and the rental of their dance studio.
+Our Support – Over the past 8 years, the LATA Foundation, in partnership with our Gold Sponsor Las Iguanas, has supported Vidançar in a variety of ways: funding ballet and football clothing, kit and equipment; contributing towards teachers’ salaries, the rental of their dance studio and Christmas gifts.

 How can you help? – Donate just £5 to provide a child with ballet shoes.
 Donate here